 Fax : 03000 422833

 Carriageway Repairs in Your Area – Road Surface Treatment A229 Hawkhurst Road, Cranbrook.

+When we plan to carry out the work and how long it will take.
+This is to let you know that, as part of the on-going maintenance and improvement of the highway network, Kent County Council will be treating the surface of A229 Hawkhurst Road, Cranbrook between “Rose’s Farm” and Park Lane.
+The Surface Treatment work will start on 10th May, 2015 and should be completed in only 1 day.
+Working hours will be between 9:30am and 3:30pm.
 This type of work can be affected by bad weather, so if it is not possible for us to carry it out at this time, we will arrange a new date and let you know via a letter drop to your home.
 We will also put up signs along the road before we start showing the date we plan to start work.

-What we plan to do:
+What we plan to do

-It is inevitable that residents and businesses near the works will experience some disruption and we apologise in advance for any inconvenience caused, but we will try to keep this to a minimum.
+How you can help?
+During these essential works, traffic using this road will be controlled using temporary traffic control.
+Any pavements will remain open at all times.
+It is inevitable that residents and businesses near the works will experience some disruption, but we will try to keep these to a minimum.
 Access to properties will need to be restricted for a short period while work is carried out in front of each property.
-If you have any particular access needs, please let the workforce on the site know.
+If you have any particular access needs, please let the workforce on site know.

 We need your help to make sure the work is done as quickly as possible and to the best possible quality.

 If your vehicle is usually parked on the carriageway, please make sure you park it somewhere else away from the site whilst the works are carried out, so the road is clear for us to resurface.

 If you need more information, please call us on 03000 41 81 81.
 You can also visit our website www.kent.gov.uk/highways to find out how we look after the roads throughout Kent or report any faults you find on our roads.